TRatnas/ProjetDeepLearnig_IAS/README.md

 A true positive is counted when a single predicted object matches a ground truth object with an IoU above the threshold.
 A false positive indicates a predicted object had no associated ground truth object.
 A false negative indicates a ground truth object had no associated predicted object.

-Important note: if there are no ground truth objects at all for a given image, ANY number of predictions (false positives) will result in the image receiving a score of zero, and being included in the mean average precision.
+If there are no ground truth objects at all for a given image, any number of predictions (false positives) will result in the image receiving a score of zero, and being included in the mean average precision.

 The average precision of a single image is calculated as the mean of the above precision values at each IoU threshold:
 <p align="center"><img src="ProjetDL_images/m3.png" /></p>

-In your submission, you are also asked to provide a confidence level for each bounding box.
-Bounding boxes will be evaluated in order of their confidence levels in the above process.
-This means that bounding boxes with higher confidence will be checked first for matches against solutions, which determines what boxes are considered true and false positives.
+When submitting the contest, contributors are asked to provide a confidence level for each bounding box.
+Bounding boxes will be evaluated in the order of their confidence levels in the process above.
+This means that bounding boxes with higher confidence will be checked first for matches with solutions, which determines which boxes are considered true and false positives.
-Lastly, the score returned by the competition metric is the mean taken over the individual average precisions of each image in the test dataset.
+Finally, the score returned by the competition metric is the average taken over the individual average accuracies of each image in the test dataset.

 **Intersection over Union (IoU)**\

 Intersection over Union is a measure of the magnitude of overlap between two bounding boxes (or, in the more general case, two objects).
 It calculates the size of the overlap between two objects, divided by the total area of the two objects combined.
 It can be visualized as the following:
 <p align="center"><img src="ProjetDL_images/m4.png" /></p>